Harvest and Jam: Optimal Self-Sustainable Jamming Attacks against Remote State Estimation: Problem Setup

 \subsection{Problem of Interest}

 Assume the attacker knows its battery level $b_k$, the harvested energy $E_k$ and its transition probability~\eqref{eq:e_trans}.
-Additionally, the attacker knows the system dynamics, i.e., $A_i$, $C_i$, $Q_i$, and $R_i$, and can obtain $\tau^{(i)}_{k-1}$ by eavesdropping on the feedback channels from the estimator to the sensors.\footnote{The same assumption has been adopted in prior studies on related topics~\cite{peng2017optimal,ren2018attack}.} Regarding the channel information, two scenarios are considered: \begin{enumerate} \item \underline{\it Perfect channel information}: the attacker has access to the values of $H^{(i)}_k$, and $G^{(i)}_k$ via channel estimation and knows the transition probability~\eqref{eq:transition} perfectly. \item \underline{\it Unknow channel model}: the attacker knows the values of $H^{(i)}_k$, and $G^{(i)}_k$ but not the transition probability.\footnote{This assumption is also commonly found in numerous works within the literature~\cite{lyu2020irs,zhang2017wireless}.} \end{enumerate}
+Additionally, the attacker knows the system dynamics, i.e., $A_i$, $C_i$, {$W_i$, and $V_i$}, and can obtain $\tau^{(i)}_{k-1}$ by eavesdropping on the feedback channels from the estimator to the sensors.\footnote{The same assumption has been adopted in prior studies on related topics~\cite{peng2017optimal,ren2018attack}.} Regarding the channel information, two scenarios are considered:\\ (1) \underline{\it Perfect channel information}: the attacker has access to the values of $H^{(i)}_k$, and $G^{(i)}_k$ via channel estimation and knows the transition probability~\eqref{eq:transition} perfectly.\\ (2) \underline{\it Unknow channel model}: the attacker knows the values of $H^{(i)}_k$, and $G^{(i)}_k$ but not the transition probability.\footnote{This assumption is also commonly found in numerous works within the literature~\cite{lyu2020irs,zhang2017wireless}.} \begin{rem}{\rm The above assumptions imply a strong attacker.
+This follows Kerckhoffs's principle, which states that security should not rely on secrecy~\cite{van2014encyclopedia}.
+Studying the ``worst-case" attack helps us understand the system's security level.
+If instead the attacker has limited information, the MDP model (Section~\ref{chap:results}) should be extended to a partially observable MDP (POMDP) model~\cite{krishnamurthy2016partially}. }\end{rem} { \begin{rem}{\rm The ``unknown channel model'' scenario is motivated by the fact that channel estimation can be performed on a fast timescale using pilot signals~\cite{liu2014channel}, whereas learning the statistical transition model typically requires much longer observation periods.
+The scenario where both factors are unknown can be modeled as a POMDP as well.
+While POMDPs offer a more general framework, they significantly increase computational complexity due to the need for belief-state tracking~\cite{krishnamurthy2016partially}.
+We therefore leave it for future research. }\end{rem}}

-\begin{rmk}{\rm The above assumptions imply a strong attacker.
-This follows Kerckhoffs's principle, which states that the security of a system should not rely on its secrecy~\cite{van2014encyclopedia}.
-Studying the ``worst-case" attack helps us better understand the security level of the system.
-Alternatively, one could also assume that the attacker does not have the full information.
-In such cases, the provided MDP formulation (Section~\ref{chap:results}) should be extended to the partially observable Markov decision process (POMDP) model~\cite{krishnamurthy2016partially}. }\end{rmk} The attacker aims to smartly utilize the harvested energy to disturb the estimation process of the remote estimator.
+The attacker aims to smartly utilize the harvested energy to disturb the estimation process of the remote estimator.
 More specifically, the objective function is

 where $p=\{p_0^{(1)},\dots,p_0^{(N)},\dots,p_k^{(1)},\dots,p_k^{(N)},\dots\}$ is the jamming power subject to the energy constraint~\eqref{eq:p_con}.

 The problem addressed in this paper can be summarized as an optimization problem as follows: